Incentives and Costs

 Depending on income

-For low-income households (under 80 percent of Area Median Income), HEEHRA covers 100 percent of your heat pump costs up to $8,000.
-For moderate-income households (between 80 percent and 150 percent of Area Median Income), HEEHRA covers 50 percent of your heat pump costs up to $8,000.
+For low-income households (under 80 percent of Area Median Income), the Electrification Rebates cover 100 percent of your heat pump costs up to $8,000.
+For moderate-income households (between 80 percent and 150 percent of Area Median Income), the Electrification Rebates cover 50 percent of your heat pump costs up to $8,000.
+The rebates may be implemented differently in each state, so we cannot guarantee final amounts, eligibility, or timeline.
+And without additional appropriations from Congress, the rebate programs will end once their initial IRA funding is exhausted.

 25C provides households a 30 percent tax credit for heat pumps and heat pump water heaters, capped at $2,000 per year.
 The credit resets each tax year, effectively becoming available again for additional projects.